 Portland Public Schools is committed to high quality literacy instruction for all students in the five foundations of reading: phonics, phonological/phonemic awareness, fluency, vocabulary and comprehension.
 The Office of Teaching & Learning supports ongoing professional development for staff in literacy instruction that benefits all students and prevents reading difficulties.

-In response to new dyslexia legislation (SB 612) that requires screening of every kindergarten and first grade student for risk factors of dyslexia and training of at least one staff member at each school around dyslexia, we need to communicate the following to you in order to prepare for compliance:
+Oregon dyslexia legislation (SB 1003) requires screening of every kindergarten and new first grade student for risk factors of dyslexia, notification to parents for children who show risk and training of at least one staff member at each school around dyslexia.

-The legislation requires districts to universally screen kindergarten students in the fall, winter, and spring and grade 1 students in the fall using measures of phonological awareness, letter-sound correspondence, and rapid naming PPS currently uses DIBELS to screen for reading difficulties, one of the approved measures.
-In addition screening for family history in difficulty in learning to read will be included on the enrollment form by fall of 2018.
+The legislation requires districts to universally screen kindergarten students in the fall, winter, and spring and new grade 1 students in the fall using measures of phonological awareness, letter-sound correspondence, and rapid naming.
+PPS currently uses DIBELS to screen for reading difficulties, one of the ODE-approved measures.
+In addition, screening for family history of difficulty in learning to read will be included when students show risk factors on these screeners.

-The legislation requires notifications are sent by school districts to parents and families of students who are identified as being at risk for reading difficulties based on the screening.
-The notification process will be based on guidance from the Oregon Department of Education and will be in place by fall of 2018.
+The legislation requires notifications to be sent by school districts to parents and families of students who are identified as being at risk for reading difficulties based on the screening.
+The notification process will be based on guidance from the Oregon Department of Education.

 This implementation plan is based on Oregon Dept. of Education’s initial recommendations.
-We will continue to communicate with state leaders to address SB 612 requirements.
+We will continue to communicate with state leaders to address additional SB 1003 requirements.

 translated versions available in